-If divorce is the only available option, how do you deal with this unwelcome reality?
+If getting divorced is the only available option, how do you deal with this unwelcome reality?
 There is, I think, only one way.
 Take it right on the chin.

 If I was a philosopher instead of a lawyer, I would propose that life is a series of tests.
 It is how you deal with each test that determines the kind of individual you are.
 It will take time before you are able to move forward with your life and you will go through a range of deep feelings.
 Tell yourself to expect this, that it is normal.

 Whatever you do, however, don’t stick your head in the sand.
 As tempting as it is to hide away and pretend this isn’t happening, you have important decisions to make.
 I will give it to you straight: this is one of the most critical periods of the divorce process.
 The choices you make now are likely to have a significant impact upon the emotional and financial outcomes.

 Here are some of my most popular posts written for those who are about to go through divorce:

 Where do you start?
 What should you look for in a solicitor?
 How can you tell a good lawyer from a mediocre one?
 This excerpt, from my bestselling guide to divorce, provides a simple checklist so that you can make the best possible choice.

 Costs Questions to Ask at the First Appointment

 The Law Society requires solicitors to inform clients about likely legal costs before the first appointment.
 Ensure that you are aware of your solicitor’s charge-out rate.
 Do not presume that your first appointment is free, unless this has been confirmed in writing.
 This excerpt, from my bestselling guide to divorce, sets out a list of the questions you should ask.

 DIY Divorce: The Pros and Cons